aLosada7/MIW-MusicFestivals/README.md

 # MIW - Music festivals

-App developed with HTML and Bootstrap.
+Application developed for the subject Usability, Accessibility and Adaptability of Websites.
+MSc in Web Engineering - University of Oviedo.
+App developed using HTML and Bootstrap.